-Before planning to return your instruments for repair, please refer to the troubleshooting chart in this book.
+Before planning to return your instruments for repair, please refer to the troubleshooting chart on the proceeding pages.
 Many times these solutions can prevent the time and cost associated with a repair.
 If you need to send your instruments directly to the manufacturer, carefully pack your instruments in a sturdy box and send it to: